nemonik/hands-on-DevOps/readme.md

 First let me segway into discussing DevSecOps.

 As previously stated, the `Dev` part of the `DevOps` clipped compound stands for "development" (i.e., the application developers), and `Ops` stands for; well, "every technology operational stakeholder (e.g., network engineers administrators, testers, and why yes, cybersecurity engineers.)"
 DevSecOps has recently emerged to embed security thought and collaboration into your team's culture when working an applications SDLC and "security-as-code" into your application pipelines.
 If you're doing DevOps correctly you're also inherently performing methods and repeated practices of DevSecOps.
-Every technology operational stakeholder discipline must be included in the team without needing to fork DevOps in direction to include said disccipline.
-We don't need "DevNetOps" or "DevTestOps"...
+In DevOps, Eeery technology operational stakeholder discipline must be included in the team without needing to fork DevOps to include said disccipline.
+We don't need "DevNetOps" nor do we need "DevTestOps"...

 Authoring InSpec tests permit you to author compliance-as-code, a form of security-as-code, thereby turning compliance, security, and other policy requirements into automated tests.